szkolny-eu/ssl-provider/README.md

 client probably keeps some reference to the old SSL context, along with the provider and enabled protocols.

+### Important information #2

+You should not install both the GMS provider AND the Conscrypt provider (i.e. first without TLS1.3, then with TLS1.3) - this will crash your app.
+Just.. don't.

 ## What is in the Conscrypt ZIP file?

 The ZIP file contains a compiled version of the [Conscrypt](https://github.com/google/conscrypt) library.